ecotron2012/OpenMindBlocks/README.md

 This project is meant to serve as a simplified interface for programming LEGO© Mindstorms EV3 robots.
 It uses symbols instead of complex language to convey movement options and actions, which makes suitable for teaching in younger ages.
 This project was made as part of my thesis project, which is focused on teaching computational thinking skills to children with Down Syndrome.

+The program is composed of an interface made with Qt, and a backend made in Flask to communicate with and send the constructed program in the interface to the EV3.

 The programming instructions are represented by puzzle pieces, and are vertically connected to each other, making a sequence of instructions or program.
 This concept is inspired by works such as Scratch Jr. and KIBO programming blocks.

 <img width="1220" height="738" alt="image" src="https://github.com/user-attachments/assets/a4f0a341-4b8e-43a3-ad6e-7ba7b323c013" />

-The program consists of an interface made with Qt, and a backend made in Flask to communicate with and send the constructed program in the interface to the EV3.

 ## Installation